gabrielcuvillier/ue5-parametric-cornell-box/README.md

 ![Img](Packaging/Images/BP_Icon.png)

 Boxes are fully reconstructed each time one of their attributes is updated, allowing for interactive modification within the Editor.
 This is done automatically by the blueprint construction script.
-The default Box attributes are set to one of a standard Cornell Box, scaled out 5 times, for practical purposes.

 Take a look at the [Attributes section](attributes) for a comprehensive list of features and available attributes.